 Colour can be a personnel taste however Pink Diamonds are more valuable if their colour range is intense with Colours simply stated, RED – Purplish RED- PINKISH RED then flowing into categories in order of ‘Rareness’

-This detailed certification process gives us and you the customer peace of mind that you are in fact getting the real Australian Argyle Quality Diamond.
+This detailed certification process gives us and you the customer peace of mind that you are in fact getting the real Australian Pink Diamond.

-The Argyle ‘Certificate of Authenticity’ cannot be duplicated or replaced, Rio Tinto stopped reissuing them in 2016.
+The Pink Diamonds, ‘Certificate of Authenticity’ cannot be duplicated or replaced, Rio Tinto stopped reissuing them in 2016.
 The main reason was as a fraud deterrent.
-Many Argyle diamonds are currently sold without their original certificate due to it being lost, damaged.
+Many pink diamonds from the Argyle mine are currently sold without their original certificate due to it being lost, damaged.
 These Diamonds are often then re-certified by the GIA who do ‘note’ that the diamond has a previous laser inscription.
 Written similar to A123456.

-Of note is that the GIA grade Fancy Colour diamonds in their own terminology, not Argyles own grading scale.
+Of note is that the GIA grade Fancy Colour diamonds in their own terminology, and do not use any of mines own diamond grading scale.

-In our opinion an Argyle Diamond without it’s ‘Original Certificate’ would be worth slightly less then one that came with it.
+In our opinion a Pink Diamond without it’s ‘Original Certificate’ would be worth less then one that came with it.

 You may have found this page because you are interested in securing a valuable investment Diamond for your kids-grandkids or just building wealth.
 We at Me Jewellery can find a you the right diamond, Mark is a Qualified “Gemmologist” and knows his way around Diamonds.
 We will not offer you Investment advice, that’s what your accountant does, you come to a Jeweller/Gemmologist to buy your diamond not Gumtree or eBay.
 Get in touch to see what we can find you.
 We are Importers!